krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

 This method has a time complexity of $O(n^2)$ and a space complexity of $O(1)$, which is very time-consuming with large data volumes.

-## Hash-based search: trading space for time
+## Hash-Based Search: Trading Space for Time

 Consider using a hash table where key-value pairs are array elements and element indices respectively.
 Loop through the array, performing the steps shown in the figure below in each round: